Information about the Santa Monica Symphony

 Santa Monica, CA 90408-3101

 (310)996-3260, or fax (310)395-1014

-The orchestra rehearses every Wednesday at 7:30pm (2000-2001 rehearsal schedule).
+The orchestra rehearses every Wednesday at 7:45pm (1998-1999 rehearsal schedule) at the Santa Monica High School, Santa Monica.
 Interested non-professional musicians, please contact David Bendett at the Santa Monica Symphony Association.

 back to Santa Monica Symphony page